 |Low-range accommodation (basic hostels or homestays)||US$ 6 – US$ 15|

-In main cities such as Ho Chi Minh City and Hanoi, there is a wide selection of accommodation for budget-conscious expats ranging from hostels to guesthouses.
+In main cities such as Ho Chi Minh City and Hanoi, there is a wide selection of accommodations for budget-conscious expats ranging from hostels to guesthouses.
 In smaller towns, many hotels might offer you mid-range accommodation options at considerably affordable prices.
 Most hotels in Vietnam will provide you with free Wifi and breakfast.

 If you plan to stay in Vietnam for several months or years, you should opt for the basic standard guesthouse or apartment, or a place for rent that allow you to pay monthly (around US$ 250 – US$ 800 per month).
 The rent will vary depending on whether it is in major metropolitans, is it in the city center, the modernity of the place, furniture, etc. However, Internet access, electricity, and water bills may not be included yet.
 You may be able to pay an extra US$ 20 – US$ 50 per month depending on the amount of utility.

-Also made of rice, Pho is a traditional Vietnamese kind of noodle soup serving with fresh herbs and beef or chicken.
+Also made of rice, Pho is a traditional Vietnamese kind of noodle soup served with fresh herbs and beef or chicken.
 Because of its popularity, it is hard to walk around towns without bumping into a Pho restaurant.
 The average price of Pho and other kinds of rice-based noodles such as Bun and Banh Canh is around 35,000 VND.
 If you want to prepare meals by yourself, it is advisable to shop at the Vietnam local markets for the freshest and cheapest ingredients.

 The prices of the food considerably vary depending on where you choose to eat.